 a play on the title of the marketplace inn where she spent her final night,

 before walking out of the first storey window, onto the scaffold.
 They

-said it was ever after “The Eclipse” as it drew all attention from its
+said it should be ever after “The Eclipse,” as it drew all attention from its

 Barter gave us the information.
 She had entertained, concealed,